Ern Malley hoax: References to Ern Malley and the hoax

+Sumner Locke Elliott wrote a 1955 American television play based on the hoax, Daisy, Daisy (1955).

 The Australian historian Humphrey McQueen alluded to the poems in calling his 1979 history of modernism in Australia The Black Swan of Trespass.

 Several works of fiction attribute the poems to a third party who actually wrote them; they then fall into the hands of McAuley and Stewart.
-In 1977 in Overland, Barbara Ker Wilson wrote a short story "Black Swan of Trespass", in which she has Davydd Davis, who presents as an antipodean Dylan Thomas, writing the poems.
+In 1977 in Overland, Barbara Ker Wilson wrote a short story "Black Swan of Trespass", in which she has Davydd Davis, whom she presents as an antipodean Dylan Thomas, writing the poems.
 Malarky Dry, by Ian Kennedy Williams, was published in 1990 and tells of a sickly, insipid Ern who writes a manual of motorcycle maintenance while a boring bureaucrat Henry Fitzhubert-Ireland writes the poems.
 Two more recent fictions invent a "real" Ern: "Strangers in the House of the Mind" which appears in Martin Edmond's 2007 collection Waimarino County & Other Excursions, and David Malley's Beyond is Anything.

 Joanna Murray-Smith's play Angry Young Penguins (1987) is based on these events.

+In 1975, the Dave Dallwitz Jazz Band released an album inspired by the hoax, Ern Malley Jazz Suite.
+Sydney indie pop band The Cannanes recorded a song titled "Ern Malley", featured on their 1998 album Arty Barbeque.

 Peter Carey's 2003 novel My Life as a Fake draws some of its inspiration from the Ern Malley affair.
 Elliot Perlman recounts the tale of the Ern Malley hoax in his 2003 novel Seven Types of Ambiguity.
 In 2005, The Black Swan of Trespass, a surrealist play about the real life of a fictional Ern Malley by Lally Katz and Chris Kohn, premiered at the Melbourne Malthouse Theatre.

 In the early years of the 21st century, the artist Garry Shead produced a series of well-received paintings based on the Ern Malley hoax.

 In the 2013 novel Cairo, after the success of a fictionalized version of the theft of the one of Picasso's studies for The Weeping Woman, one of characters quotes Malley's Durer: Innsbruck, 1495.

+Stephen Orr's 2021 novel Sincerely, Ethel Malley is a reimagining of the Ern Malley story using Ern's sister, Ethel Malley, as the narrator and protagonist.

+In 2023, a bar called Ern Malley est. 1943, claiming to be opened in 1943 and "Adelaide's oldest literary bar", was opened in Adelaide, Australia.